bitcoin-dot-org/developer.bitcoin.org/README.md

 ### Generation of RPC docs

-The documentation of the RPC commands is automatically generated from the help of a bitcoin client with a [helper tool](https://github.com/saltedlolly/developer.digibyte.org/tree/master/helpers/rpc).
+The documentation of the RPC commands is automatically generated from the help of a digibyte client with a [helper tool](https://github.com/saltedlolly/developer.digibyte.org/tree/master/helpers/rpc).
 This is the content in the [reference/rpc](reference/rpc) directory.
 Changes in these files need to be done through the helper tool or at least backported to